kirtii119/static-impact-analysis/README.md

         **Note:**

         1. When you run the command from phpstan directly, new results are appended to the old ones in the `src/call-mappings` files.
 Make sure to clear these files before any new execution.
 Also, in this case, previous cache is not cleared, so collectors will not always yeild the results you expect.
-Check [Notes for phpstan](REPLACE THIS) in the [Functionality Section](https://github.com/kirtii119/static-impact-analysis/blob/master/docs/Functionality.md)
+Check 'Notes for phpstan' in the [Functionality Section](https://github.com/kirtii119/static-impact-analysis/blob/master/docs/Functionality.md)
         2. You can try this on our demo module: `tests/testModule/Acme`

     Don’t forget to check phpstan.neon if this didn’t work as expected.
 More details about this are mentioned in the  [Functionality section](https://github.com/kirtii119/static-impact-analysis/blob/master/docs/Functionality.md) .